SolverStoppingJulia/Stopping.jl/README.md

 ```
 ## Example

-As an example, a naïve version of the Newton method is provided [here](https://github.com/Goysa2/Stopping.jl/blob/master/test/examples/newton.jl).
+As an example, a naive version of the Newton method is provided [here](https://github.com/Goysa2/Stopping.jl/blob/master/test/examples/newton.jl).
 First we import the packages:
 ```
 using NLPModels, Stopping
 ```